kisekitw/tfjs-vis/README.md

 ## metrics.perClassAccuracy(labels: Tensor1D, predictions: Tensor1D, numClasses?: number, weights?: Tensor1D) => Promise<number[]>

 Computes per class accuracy between prediction and labels.
 Each value in labels and predictions should correspond to some output class.
-It is assumed that these values go from 0 - numClasses.
+It is assumed that these values go from 0 to  numClasses - 1.

 * @param labels 1D tensor of true values